Known-Privacy/oom/src/education/2022-12-08-automatic-data-removal.md

 "Your data has been removed"

-Thanks, but that's not what was asked.
+Thanks, but that is not what was asked.
 The Opt-Out Machine will usually push back, requesting that the original requests be honored.
 But nothing can be reported back if it's already been deleted, right?
-We can't tell if this is lack of preparedness for the request, incompetence, or intentional avoidance of embarrassment.
+We can't tell if this is a lack of preparedness for the request, incompetence, or intentional avoidance.

 ### _"Verification of identity is required through the Oracle Advertising access site before your request to access offline information can be processed."_